hugo-pcl/dart-plugin-system/readme.md

 # Dart Plugin System

+> [!NOTE]
-> **Note:** This project is a Proof of Concept and is not intended to be used in production.
+> This project is a Proof of Concept and is not intended to be used in production.

 Check Architecture on [architecture.md](docs/architecture.md)